Don River (North Queensland): Course and features

 High salinity levels have been recorded at the mouth of the river.
 Land use in the upper catchment is mostly beef cattle production with crops grown in the richer soils downstream.

 The river is crossed by the Bruce Highway via the Don River Bridge at Bowen.

 Flooding

 The highest recorded flood was in 1970 when the river reached 7.25 m at the Bowen Pumping Station.
 The river delta is particularly vulnerable to flooding during cyclones.

 Floods in 2008 left deposits of sand which raised the riverbed considerably.
 Approval to dredge sand was granted by the Queensland Government, however only about half of that has been removed in recent years.
 A flood in 2008 lead the Whitsunday Regional Council to create a channel so that similar flooding could be avoided.

 A management plan for the river was established late in 2008.
 It included measures to encourage further sand extraction.

+Don River Dash

+Since first held in 2019, usually early September, the Don River bed hosts the annual off-road motor racing event known as the Don River Dash 300, which features all-terrain vehicles, dune buggies, trophy trucks and motocross bikes, which enter on the Don River starting at the Pits Area at the Bowen Showgrounds along Inverdon Road then at the end of Millers Lane just past the Lindsay Transport Depot Shed.
+The track distance is a 25 km ride or drive down the Don River bed before making a turn around at the turn around point to head back up the Don River to complete the 50 km loop.
+The race format is two 150 km length races for two days, completing three lap loops down and back up the Don River bed.